Summer Hockey Camps & Clinics

 Simpliflying it a bit, there are three high end programs in my geographical region that are within a reasonable drive that I'd be willing to make -- my kids skate for one of them.

 But...they've skated with the head coaches of all three programs repeatedly for camps, clinics, and/or skills sessions every single off season since they started playing competitive ice hockey.
+All three.

 If your kid can't keep up, they'll let you know -- and likely offer great feedback on how to proceed.

 If your kid can keep up -- they'll get better and better with each minute they're on the ice.

 And that's what will make your player better...fast.

 » Do NOT be Intimidated by Elite Hockey Programs

 » Ebb and Flow of Hockey